MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/unit-tests-introduction.md

 # Tutorial: add unit tests for Power BI Visual projects

-This tutorial describes basics of writing unit tests for your Power BI Vsuals.
+This tutorial describes basics of writing unit tests for your Power BI visuals.

 In this tutorial, we'll consider

 * how to use test runner karma.js, testing framework - jasmine.js
 * how to use powerbi-visuals-utils-testutils package
-* how set of mocks and fakes help to simplify unit testing for Power BI Visuals.
+* how set of mocks and fakes help to simplify unit testing for Power BI visuals.

 ## Prerequisites

-* You have Power BI Visuals project
+* You have Power BI visuals project
-* Configured Node.JS enviroment
+* Configured Node.JS environment

 ## Install and configure karma.js and jasmine